NFL in Toronto: Toronto NFL franchise

 In 2008, Maple Leaf Sports & Entertainment (MLSE), which owns the Maple Leafs, Raptors and Toronto FC, considered bringing an NFL team to Toronto and building them a new stadium, but abandoned the idea when they concluded that the project would not generate sufficient financial return to justify the significant cost of the project.
 In March 2010 it was reported that a Toronto group was one of three parties attempting to buy the St. Louis Rams (the others being Shahid Khan and a Dave Checketts–Rush Limbaugh partnership), though the team was ultimately sold to Stan Kroenke.
 In 2011, Toronto Mayor Rob Ford stated that he supported an NFL team in Toronto, but ruled out public financing for a new stadium.
 He and his brother Doug, a member of the Toronto City Council, planned on presenting a proposal to league owners regarding the relocation of either the Jaguars or the Saints to Toronto, with the intention of building a new stadium.
 In 2012 Goodell said, on expansion to LA, that the league "doesn't want to move any of our teams" or "to go to 33".

 In July 2013, Tim Leiweke, the new President of MLSE stated of the organization's involvement in bringing an NFL team to Toronto, "it is a safe bet to say we’ll have some role there, to be determined, but that's on our radar screen", and that "we'd go out of our way to make it work here."
 NFL rules prohibit corporations, such as MLSE, from having an ownership stake in a team.
 Leiweke later stated that MLSE has "more expertise on how to build (stadiums) than anyone ...
 MLSE can play a role.
 We're not the lead here.
 Our job is to augment whatever group may come together."
 It has been reported that MLSE is interested in building and managing the proposed NFL stadium, which it has already begun to design.
 The state of the Argonauts of the CFL has been linked to Toronto's ability to attract an NFL team.
 Former President of MLSE Richard Peddie has said "everything I'm hearing is that that the NFL is telling them that if you want an NFL team, you better make sure the Argos are okay."
 Leiweke has said that "there's no way the NFL comes here without the CFL being unbelievably successful first".
 In 2015 two of the three ownership partners of MLSE (Bell Canada and Tanenbaum's Kilmer Group) acquired ownership of the Argos, and moved the team to the newly renovated BMO Field, which is operated by MLSE, for the 2016 season.
 Leiweke predicted that this "will help turn [the Argos] around".
-As a result, it was expected enhanced Toronto's ability to attract an NFL franchise to the city.
+As a result, it was expected to enhance Toronto's ability to attract an NFL franchise to the city.
 MLSE agreed to purchase the Argos in December 2017, and the sale received CFL approval in January 2018.